 In this paper, the concern is with large-scale erosion and sediment transport and deposition processes over a continental surface driven by a rapidly moving turbulent water layer.
 This problem is in the general category of open channel flow, which is one of great practical interest and one that has been studied experimentally for many years.
 Examples of open channel flows include rivers, tidal currents, irrigation canals, and sheets of water running across the ground surface after a rain.
 The equations commonly used to model such flows are anchored in experimental measurements and decades of validation in many diverse applications.
 These experiments show that, except for the immediate vicinity of the boundary, the mean velocity profile in the turbulent flow regime is very close to being a logarithmic function of distance from the boundary.
-If in addition the boundary is rough due to the presence of, say, discrete sand-sized particles forming the boundary, the mean velocity \bar{u} (that is, the total velocity with the high frequency fluctuations due to turbulence subtracted away) as a function of height z above the boundary is given to good approximation by where u{τ} is what is commonly referred to as the shear velocity or friction velocity and z_o is a number proportional to the size of the roughness elements along the boundary.
-This result and the brief account of turbulent boundary layer theory that follows are based on lecture notes for a 2009 graduate course entitled "Turbulent Boundary Layers" by David Apsley (2009) at the University of Manchester, UK.
+If in addition the boundary is rough due to the presence of, say, discrete sand-sized particles forming the boundary, the mean velocity \bar{u} (that is, the total velocity with the high frequency fluctuations due to turbulence subtracted away) as a function of height z above the boundary is given to good approximation by where u{τ} is what is commonly referred to as the shear velocity or friction velocity and z{o} is a number proportional to the size of the roughness elements along the boundary.
+This result and the brief account of turbulent boundary layer theory that follows are based on lecture notes for a 2009 graduate course entitled "Turbulent Boundary Layers" by David Apsley (2009) at the University of Manchester, United Kingdom.
 Apsley, in turn, relies somewhat on Pope (2000).

-$$\bar{u}(z) = 2.5 u_r \ln (z/z_s),$$ (A1)
+$$\overline{u}(z) = 2.5 u{\tau} \ln \left(\frac{z}{z_0}\right), \tag{A1}$$

-The quantity u_r , defined as $u_r = (t_o/\rho)^{\frac{1}{2}}$, where t_o is the boundary shear stress and ρ is the fluid density, should consciously be understood as a measure of the boundary shear stress rather than an actual velocity, even though it has dimensions of velocity and is commonly referred to as such.
+The quantity u{τ} , defined as $u{\tau} = (\tau{o}/\rho)^{1/2}$, where τ{o} is the boundary shear stress and ρ is the fluid density, should consciously be understood as a measure of the boundary shear stress rather than an actual velocity, even though it has dimensions of velocity and is commonly referred to as such.
 Using Eq.
-(A1) the friction velocity u{x} can be computed from the depth h of the turbulent layer and the mean velocity at z=has $u_r = \bar{u}(h)/[2.5 \ln(h/z_r)]$.
-Assuming that the boundary roughness arises from fairly well-sorted mineral sediment particles with the usual natural range of particle shape and roundness, the quantity $z{\rm s}$ is given by D/30, where D is the characteristic particle size.
-For purposes of this paper, D is chosen to be 0.5 mm, the value commonly used to distinguish coarse sand from medium sand.
-The factor 2.5 is the reciprocal of the von Karman parameter, an experimentally determined quantity, named after Theodore von Kármán. a Hungarian-American aeronautical engineer considered by many to be the preeminent theoretical aerodynamicist of the 20th century.
+(A1) the friction velocity u{z} can be computed from the depth h of the turbulent layer and the mean velocity at z=h as $u_x = \bar{u}(h)/[2.5 \ln(h/z_0)]$.
+Assuming that the boundary roughness arises from fairly well sorted mineral sediment particles with the usual natural range of particle shape and roundness, the quantity z_0 is given by D/30, where D is the characteristic particle size.
+For purposes of this paper, D is chosen to be 0.5 mm (0.019 in), the value commonly used to distinguish coarse sand from medium sand.
+The factor 2.5 is the reciprocal of the von Karman parameter, an experimentally determined quantity, named after Theodore von Kármán, a Hungarian-American aeronautical engineer considered by many to be the preeminent theoretical aerodynamicist of the 20th century.